pingPoltergeist/polt-create/README.md

 <div align="center">
 <h1>Poltergeist Boilerplate Framework</h1>
 This is the in-house Poltergeist Boilerplate project creation framework currently supporting a handful of frontend project setup.
-This contains a setup with Webpack configured legacy frontend application and a scalable React application setup with Next JS support coming very soon.
+This contains a setup with Webpack configured legacy frontend application and a scalable React application setup and a scalable React application setup built on Next JS.
 </div>

 <br>